-As the European Sales Manager based in Paris, I develop and maintain our distributor and customer relationships across France, Germany, Switzerland, Poland, Spain and the Benelux region.
+As the Senior Sales Manager based in Paris, I develop and maintain our distributor and customer relationships across France, Germany, Switzerland, Poland, Spain and the Benelux region.
 It’s important that I concentrate my efforts on helping our commercial partners be as technically knowledgeable as possible so they can focus on finding the right customer for our products.
 Ultimately, my assistance makes it easier for them to sell Incorez products and our brand more attractive while the strength of our technical support ensures we stand out from the competition.

 What’s your background prior to Incorez?

 Before joining Incorez in 2014, I was working for our distributor in France where I sold Incorez products alongside other chemicals.
 It’s when I met John Peel and Charles Lynch, our Commercial Manager.
 I was previously a chemical engineer and a project leader in research tax credit.
 With a PhD in materials, I am able to understand how this type of chemistry works and any issues a customer might have.

 Our Incozol® additives are principally used across high performance waterproofing applications while our epoxy hardener systems are mostly flooring.
 When it comes to industrial coatings used across aerospace and automotive, customers are always asking for a better product and have very specific requirements.
 This is when our custom chemistry approach is particularly useful and why we firmly believe that one solution does not fit all applications.
 It’s critical that we know the technical advantages of each product and how it will suit the application and sector targeted.

 Which products are you most excited about?